isabella232/OfficeDocs-O365ServiceDescriptions-pr.zh-TW/Office365-ServiceDescriptions/project-online-service-description/core-services-functionality.md

 ## <a name="active-directory-integration"></a>Active Directory 整合

-Active Directory 提供一個中央位置，讓系統管理員管理使用者認證和權限。Active Directory 與 Project 整合表示 Project Online 或 Project Server 2013 中已同步處理 Active Directory 中的使用者和群組。請參閱[在 Project Server 2013 中以 Active Directory 管理安全性群組同步作業](https://go.microsoft.com/fwlink/p/?LinkId=402631)。
+Active Directory provides a central location for administrators to manage user credentials and permissions.
+Active Directory integration with Project means that users and groups in Active Directory are synchronized in Project Online or Project Server 2013.
+See [Manage security group synchronization with Active Directory in Project Server 2013](https://go.microsoft.com/fwlink/p/?LinkId=402631).

 ## <a name="administration-deployment-and-extensibility"></a>管理、部署和擴充性

-Project Online 和 Project Server 2013 提供功能，讓系統管理員規劃、安裝以及設定、維護和擴充 Project。請參閱 [IT 專業人員適用的 Project Server 2013 新功能](https://go.microsoft.com/fwlink/p/?LinkId=272017)。
+Project Online and Project Server 2013 provide features for administrators to plan, install and configure, maintain and extend Project.
+See [What's new for IT pros in Project Server 2013](https://go.microsoft.com/fwlink/p/?LinkId=272017).

 ## <a name="getting-started"></a>快速入門